ContentMine/cm-ucl/README.md

 ## Goals
 The primary goal is to provide semantic material of high *measurable* quality for use in systematic reviews.
 The project involves technology development by ContentMine and measurement (metrics) of success by both parties.

+## Strategy

+### Material
+Articles will be chosen By UCL from the public scholarly literature to represent "typical" material for systematic reviews.
+This has been done to reflect the overall spread of publication technology in bio- and medical sciences (Clinical Trials and Neuroscience testing).
+Each article has a "PubStyle" determined by publisher technology (typsetting, structure, terminology, etc.).
+Within biomedical UCL has selected a wide a range of PubStyles consistent with project resources rather than cherry-picking PubStyles that are "easy" for the current technology.

+### source code
+ContentMine/PMR has developed tools for extracting data from PDFs, based on [Apache's PDFBox](https://pdfbox.apache.org/), currently in [SVG2XML](https://bitbucket.org/petermr/svg2xml/wiki/Home) and other modules in the toolchain.
+PMR has developed the AMI-table module, which will be used and refined here.

+### research and metrics
+[Chris Hartgerink](https://github.com/chartgerink) will oversee the precise research methodology to ensure that matrics and conclusions are formally justifiable.
+The primary discussion will occur on this site.
+As far as possible UCL will select material and CH will create metrics; with PMR deliberately not involved in choice of PubStyles.
+The intention will be to give an "objective" assessment of the recall, precision and accuracy of AMI-table.

+Metrics will cover several levels:
+* conversion of the input stream to Unicode.
+This covers legacy undocumented fonts (codepoints), diacritics and normalization, ligatures, and other undiscovered problems.
+* retrieval of the table area.
+Too much, too little or "just right".
+* retrieval and naming of table sections.
+Currently we have: "title", "header", "body", "footer"
+* retrieval of sub-sections (column headers, row headers, columns, rows)
+* retrieval of sub-tables (indentation or sub-grids)
+* subscripts and superscripts.
+* line-break interpretation
+Some of these will may be categorical or Likert-like

+### development
+We hope to have an agreed Open corpus by the end of 2017-01.
+This will be split into parts for development and metrics.
+Code will be developed against the development-corpus, while the testing corpus will be held back from PMR.
+Question?
+How does one do blinding in a n OpenNoteBook project.

 ## Open
 All software is Open, compliant with the [OSI license definitions](https://opensource.org/licenses).
 Software from TheContentMine ("AMI", and other packages ("getpapers", "quickscrape") is generally licenced Apache2 (see this project).
 Other software will normally be under similar Open Licences - where GPL is used it will be distinct modules that are linked by data files, not program APIs.